dreamguard-id/DreamGuard/README.md

 ## Bangkit Capstone Team ID: C242-PS002

 ### Steps To Generate Model
-1. Go to kaggle and upload it to google colab
+1. Go to Kaggle and upload it to Google Collab.
-2. After connecting to kaggle download the zip dataset from kaggle using collab
+2. After connecting to Kaggel, download the zip dataset from Kaggel using Google Collab.
-3. Use Tensorflow 2.9 and restart runtime before running the rest of the cell
+3. Use Tensorflow 2.9 and restart runtime before running the rest of the cell.
-4. Run the rest of the cell and dont forget to save the model
+4. Run the rest of the cell and dont forget to save the model.

 ### Featured Technologies
 * [TensorFlow](https://www.tensorflow.org/)